segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 | `Product Viewed`        | `ViewContent`           |
 | `Products Searched`     | `Search`                |

+> info ""
-!
-Facebook requires a currency for "Purchase" events -- if you leave it out, Segment will set a default value of "USD".
+> Facebook requires a currency for "Purchase" events -- if you leave it out, Segment will set a default value of "USD".

 ### Custom Mappings to Facebook Standard Events